Kafie family: Other family members

 Another aspect of their portfolio also includes a variety of single source coffees branded as Kafie 1901 Coffee.
 Dr. Kafie has been in the premium cigar business since 2013.
-In November of 2020, Dr. Gaby Kafie moved all his premium cigar manufacturing to Santiago De Los Caballeros, Dominican Republic.
+In November 2020, Dr. Gaby Kafie moved all his premium cigar manufacturing to Santiago De Los Caballeros, Dominican Republic.
 The company now produces all their cigars at La Aurora Cigars Factory.
 Kafie 1901 Cigars and Coffee can be found in over 47 countries around the world.
 As a way of giving back to the premium cigar community, Dr. Kafie founded the Boutique Cigar Association of America (BCAA) in 2016, as a way of supporting family owned boutique cigar companies.
 The BCAA serves the role of a unified voice for small producers against federal regulations.
 The BCAA has also partnered with the Premium Cigar Association (PCA) to develop the Boutique Cigar Pavilion (where small companies can exhibit) at the worlds larger premium cigar trade show, and it hosts a yearly boutique cigar festival in the United States.
 The BCAA today is managed by a Board of Directors composed of seven individuals of whom Dr. Kafie serves as the treasurer.